-I find most agents and managers prefer daylight shots.
-The kids are more relaxed and get a natural shot this way.
-Plus every headshot can be unique.
-Indoor sessions are always available and even preferred for certain shoots- like some model portfolio shots, corporate headshots, family portraits, pet portraits, and shooting with small children and babies.
+I use a mix of daylight and studio lights.
+Indoor sessions are always available and even preferred for certain shoots- like model portfolio shots, corporate headshots, family portraits, pet portraits, and shooting with small children and babies.
 Lighting is a choice.
 I am experienced in all types of lighting.

-I shoot a variety of shots- Headshots (face shots), 3/4 (body shots), Legit (for TV and Movie auditions) and Commercial (for TV, comedy and commercial auditions).
-Most headshots have a more serious look.
-If you have a great smile- you should showcase it.
+I shoot a variety of looks- Headshots (face shots & 3/4 body shots), Legit (for TV and movie auditions), and Commercial (for TV, comedy and commercial auditions).
+Most headshots have a more serious- legit look.
+If you have a great smile- show it off!
 Here are some Legit vs Commercial actor headshots.

 Do Not Over-Pluck Eyebrows!
 Your eyebrows should be kept as natural as possible.
 They define your face.
 Look at photos of the top working kids, and you will see that most have natural eyebrows.

 Moist, un-chapped lips are a must!
 Please wear Carmex (or your favorite lip balm) starting 3 days before your session.
 A pimple or two...will not ruin your photo day!
 Skin can be retouched.
 Some teens can benefit from a teen facial, or should visit a dermatologist.